Learning French at St Ambrose

 - understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.

-Click on the Lightbulb Languages link above or the BBC Bitesize link below to access games, activities and resources to support your child's learning.
+Use the BBC Bitesize link and Language Angels link below to access games, activities and resources to support your child's learning.

 Year 5 have been describing their journeys to school.
 We made a human sentence.